30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 Of all the Stoic practices, cold exposure might be the most transformative—and the most misunderstood.
 This isn't about suffering for suffering's sake.
 It's about training your nervous system to remain calm under acute stress.

-Roman soldiers practiced cold water immersion as part of their training.
-Seneca, the famous Stoic philosopher, took cold baths even in winter, writing: "Every new beginning comes from some other beginning's end."
-Cold exposure was their way of voluntarily practicing discomfort to build resilience.
+The Ancient Practice: Roman soldiers practiced cold water immersion as part of their training.
+Seneca, the famous Stoic philosopher, took cold baths even in winter, writing about how voluntary discomfort builds resilience.

 - Immune system strengthening: Increased white blood cell production